G2Lab/pQuant/workflow/README.md

 This directory contains the Snakemake workflow and associated plotting code that was used to produce our results

-### Notes
-- To run this workflow, this repository was cloned and code compiled in "tools/pQuant_enc"
-- Files are briefly described in the respective subdirectory README.md files

 ### Directory contents
 **Snakefile** </br>